wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 I found the [Chronicle endorsement][1] of Lurie to be surprising, but somewhat convincing, even if I don't accept their criticism of Mayor Breed.
-I like that he's aggressive on pushing interim housing for homelessness and supports relief for strugging small businesses in the city.
-I like that [he supports the city's current housing element plan][2], which is to develop midrise (6-8 story) housing _throughout_ the city, the so-called "Paris model".
+I like that he's aggressive on pushing interim housing for homelessness and supports relief for struggling small businesses in the city.
+I like that [he supports the city's current housing element plan][2], which is to develop mid-rise (6-8 story) housing _throughout_ the city, the so-called "Paris model".

 I don't like his stance on transit- he supports [returning rideshare to car-free Market][3], which